JGCRI/pygcam/pygcam/doc/TechSpec.md

 ## Relationship between command-line scripts and library

-The scripts should all define a main(args) so that a calling script can just create the arg dictionary and call module.main(args).
-The calling script should be only a couple of lines long, as with gcammcs driver.
+The scripts should all define a main(args) so that a calling script can create an arg dictionary and call module.main(args).
+The calling script should be only:

-   * Have a flag that causes the main() to let errors pass through rather than trapping it in main(), allowing the caller to do whatever they want with it.
+   * an argument parsing function
+   * a call to main(args) in a try/except wrapper

 ## Modules